Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: One-class scoring rules

 The anomaly score is

 where \(p\) is either \(p_{\mathrm{GMM}}\) or \(p_{\mathrm{KDE}}\).
-Conceptually, this method asks a different question than manifold distance: not ``how far from local geometry,'' but ``how probable under the background latent distribution.''
-This distinction is central to the comparison in Section~5.
+Conceptually, likelihood scoring measures how probable a latent vector is under the entire foreground distribution.
+This distinction between local latent geometry and global density is central to this work.